aaleem123/Three-Tier-Aws-Architecture/README.md

 - 🏷️ Instance Class: e.g., db.t3.micro (customizable for dev/prod)
 - 🚫 No Public Access: RDS is placed in private subnets for isolation

+## 📦 Modular Structure & Backend with Native S3 State Locking
+We’ve structured the project for scalability and reusability using a modular Terraform layout:
+  📁 envs/dev/
+- This is our environment layer that wires all modules together for the dev environment.
+Uses module blocks to call network, compute, security, observability, and rds.
+- Loads environment-specific variables via terraform.tfvars
+- 🔗 Remote Backend Setup with Native State Locking: The backend is defined directly inside envs/dev to enable secure and remote state storage.
+We are using S3 native state locking for to prevent concurrent runs from modifying the state at the same time.

 ## Best Practices
 - ✅ Modules: Clean, reusable code in modules/
 - ✅ .gitignore: Keeps secrets, states, and local files out of Git